stolostron/managedcluster-import-controller/docs/cluster_auto_import.md

 - The secret `labels` must contain `purpose: import-cluster`.
 - The secret `data` must contain the `kubeconfig`.

-### Creating a Multicloud EndpointConfig for the cluster you are importing
+### Creating a Multicloud KlusterletConfig for the cluster you are importing

-- Example of EndpointConfig resource refer to test/resources/test_endpoint_config.yaml
+- Example of KlusterletConfig resource refer to test/resources/test_klusterlet_config.yaml
-- Refer to apis/multicloud/v1alpha1/endpointconfig_types.go and apis/multicloud/v1beta1/endpoint_types.go for resource definition.
+- Refer to apis/agent/v1beta1/klusterletconfig_types.go and apis/agent/v1beta1/klusterlet_types.go for resource definition.

 ## ClusterController action